The Message to Market Fit Matrix for Manufacturing Buyers

 Campaign 2: Warm Retargeting

-Creative: Demos, case studies, spec-focused content
+Creative: Equipment demos, case studies, spec-focused content

 Goal: Consideration and evaluation.
 Landing page views, lead form opens.